wistia/wistia-open-docs/_posts/embed-api.md

 The hashed_id is a unique identifier to a video within the Wistia system.
 You can get hashed_ids for your videos via the <a href="{{ '/data-api' | post_url }}">Data API</a>.

 We pass parameters into an iframe embed via the src attribute.
-They're just simple URL parameters, with the keys namespaced by brackets.
+They're just simple URL parameters, with any sub-keys namespaced by brackets.

 For example, say we have the hashed_id of the video we want to embed, but we want to change the color of the play button, hide the fullscreen button, and